 Animal nutritionist through local stock agents would be a good resource to ensure feeding requirements are adequate.

 Wethers should be handled on a regular basis.
 This will ensure they become calm and relaxed around people.
 By doing this they will become easier to handle and put on weight more readily.

 Haltering and leading the wethers is recommended.

-Mid-side sampling of the wethers’ wool will be taken in the first week of August.
-Schools will be sent sample bags and recording cards in late July.
+Mid-side sampling of the wethers wool will be taken in mid-July.
+Schools whcih have returned shearing inspection forms to Merino SA will be sent sample bags and recording cards in June.

 Wethers will require a small crutch or `bung hole` to enhance presentation and keep the britch of the sheep clean.

 It is advisable to weigh wethers each month to monitor weight gain.

 Also check the wethers’ teeth to ensure each sheep has no more than two permanent teeth as per entry requirements.
 Wethers with more than two teeth at the Royal Adelaide Show will be deemed ineligible to compete.

 Ensure your team selections have been nominated to Merino SA

 Prior to travelling to the Royal Adelaide Show check tags, check teeth, check paperwork.